-She has received the Ploughshares Cohen Award for Best Short Story and has been awarded grants by the National Endowment for the Arts, The Massachusetts Cultural Council, the MacDowell Colony, and Yaddo.
+She has received the Ploughshares Cohen Award for Best Short Story and has been awarded grants by the National Endowment for the Arts, The American-Scandinavian Foundation, The Massachusetts Cultural Council, the MacDowell Colony, and Yaddo.
 She has taught at Harvard, Emerson, the University of Massachusetts (Boston), and the Bennington Writing Seminars.
-Joan graduated from Yale with a degree in art history, and she lives in Cambridge, Massachusetts with her husband and two sons.
+Joan graduated from Yale with a degree in art history.
+She lives in Cambridge, Massachusetts.

 The News from Spain

 "An ode to heartbreak and regret."
 New York Times Book Review

 "Elegantly structured, emotionally compelling… Short stories don’t get much better than this.”
 Kirkus Reviews, Best Books of 2012

 "Wickersham makes a triumphant return to fiction."
 Elle